 Even other countries have had a hard time enforcing sanctions against North Korea.

-A United Nations expert team released a report last month that found North Korea had managed to avoid sanctions by using Chinese front companies and other foreign entities to disguise where its goods were coming from.
+A United Nations expert team released a report last month that found North Korea had managed to avoid sanctions by using Chinese front companies and other foreign entities.

 Last year it managed to continue its export of banned minerals and also has access to international banking.